darthdeus/raylib-jai/README.md

 <!-- raylib repo, and update the Jai versions based on the actual diff since the -->
 <!-- last time the examples were created. -->

+## Included Binaries

+This repo also embeds compiled binaries for Raylib. **I stronly recommend you build your own, do not trust random binaries found on the internet.** The binaries are embedded in the repository only for my own convenience, and not meant for others to use.
+I provide absolutely no guarantee about compiled library binaries in this repo. **Please use the above mentioned scripts to build Raylib yourself from source, it only takes a minute and you have a guarantee that there's no nasty stuff.**

+If you don't want to build Raylib yourself, you could try using the [official pre-compiled binaries from the Raylib Repo](https://github.com/raysan5/raylib/releases/tag/4.2.0).
+Note that you'll need to check-out the same version in the Raylib submodule as the binary you downloaded, otherwise things might not work.
+I'm happy to accept a PR that automates the process of downloading the precompiled binaries from official Raylib releases and generates the appropriate bindings.

+If someone figures out how to use Github Actions to build Jai code without exposing the private compiler I'd be happy to change this repo to build everything in CI and put it in Github Releases.

+I'm happy to accept a PR that implements Github Actions setup to build everything from source in a way that does not expose the compiler to the public.

+But until then, we're left to build everything from source.

 ## ORIGINAL README (TODO update)

 This binding is created using the `Bindings_Generator` module of the compiler,